wlach/eideticker/README.md

 application to launch.

 The run method is where we actually interact with the harness.
-The key points of interaction with the eideticker harness are start_capture, test_started, test_finished, and end_capture methods. start_capture and end_capture correspond to starting and shutting down the video capture. test_started and test_finished correspond to the test starting and ending.
+The key points of interaction with the Eideticker harness are start_capture, test_started, test_finished, and end_capture methods. start_capture and end_capture correspond to starting and shutting down the video capture. test_started and test_finished correspond to the test starting and ending.
 Generally you